oysteirm/TTK4145-26V/README.md

 Each elevator broadcasts its state to achieve consensus on hall requests.
 When an elevator is disconnected from the other elevators it still functions as a single elevator.

-## How to run the physical elevator
+## How to Run the Physical Elevator
 1. Open a terminal in the project folder and run
 ```
 ./elevatorServer